Ultrakill: Plot

+Long before the events of the game, God had created humanity, trying to make them follow his word as law, but couldn't make a mind without free will, wasting uncountable cycles of creation pursuing this goal.
+In a fit of rage towards his creation, God created Hell, but found himself unable to unmake it after realizing what he had done.
+Overcome by guilt and regret, he eventually disappeared, leaving Heaven without a ruler.

 In the future, humanity has gone extinct from unknown causes after a centuries-long period of warfare known as the Final War and a second shorter period known as the New Peace.
-The Final War led to the invention of blood-powered machines as mostly soldiers and an arms race.
-A climate catastrophe caused by the war led to the Sun being blotted out, ending the war.
-Humans during the New Peace discovered and then started expeditions into Hell, up until their eventual extinction.
+The Final War led to an arms race which brought upon the invention of blood-powered machines as soldiers, and to a climate catastrophe that caused the Sun to be blotted out, eventually ending the war and leaving humanity without natural resources.
+During the New Peace, humans discovered Hell, starting expeditions to find new resources, up until their eventual extinction.

-Before the events of the game, God had disappeared, leaving Heaven without a ruler.
-Due to the exhaustion of blood sources on Earth, several blood-fueled machines, among them the player character, a prototype machine known as V1, have descended into Hell in search of blood.
+Due to the exhaustion of blood sources on Earth, several blood-fueled machines have descended into Hell in search of blood.
+Among them is the player character, a prototype machine developed shortly before the end of the Final War, known as V1, capable of self-repairing by absorbing blood during combat.
 Throughout its journey, V1 fights husks (physical manifestations of damned souls), demons, angels, and competing machines while traveling further down the layers of Hell.
-In the Limbo layer, V1 fights V2, another V prototype built with stronger plating instead of blood-absorption for function in the New Peace, though V2 escapes.
+In the Limbo layer, V1 fights V2, another V prototype built with stronger plating instead of blood-absorption for function in the New Peace, which escapes after being defeated.
 After defeating the husk of King Minos in the Lust layer, the first act culminates in a fight in Gluttony against the archangel Gabriel, the newly appointed Judge of Hell.
-Following his defeat at the hands of V1, the council of Heaven, who have begun to rule Heaven in God's absence, declare Gabriel a traitor due to his loss and strip him of his holy light, leaving him with 24 hours to live to destroy V1.
+Following his defeat at the hands of V1, the Council of Heaven, who have begun to rule Heaven in God's absence, declare Gabriel a traitor due to his loss and strip him of his holy light, leaving him with 24 hours to live to destroy V1.